duckdb/duckdb-web/docs/guides/python/import_pandas.md

 title: Import from Pandas
 ---

-`CREATE TABLE AS` and `INSERT INTO` can be used to create a table from any query.
-We can then create tables or insert into existing tables by referring to referring to the Pandas DataFrame in the query.
+[`CREATE TABLE ...
+AS`](../../sql/statements/create_table#create-table--as-ctas) and [`INSERT INTO`](../../sql/statements/insert) can be used to create a table from any query.
+We can then create tables or insert into existing tables by referring to referring to the [Pandas](https://pandas.pydata.org/) DataFrame in the query.
+There is no need to register the DataFrames manually – DuckDB can find them in the Python process by name thanks to [replacement scans](/faq#glossary-of-terms).

 ```python
 import duckdb